mfaani/code-challenges/Tips and Notes/Cracking/readme.md

 ## Mistakes:
  - Ziyad mandan.
 Agar jaye pishraft kam shode, narazi hasti, bayad beri...
  - Being less humble as I grow technically
+ - Don't push too much change too quick.
+The more you've brought stability, the more you've earned trust, then you can make changes.
+Trust is like a currency build over time.
+Attempting to make changes without that currency will cause you damage.
  - Not making tradeoffs.
 Often if something is undeliverable, or not clearly defined, I end up fighting things rather than making tradeoffs.
 Example with Syft, I was aiming to get in something that wasn't their priority and pushing for our priority.
 Priorites need to align.
 If not, you'll fail.
  - Not having aligned priorities.
 Example: You need another team to help you with C, but the other team has committed to only A,B till the end of the year.
 You end up basically wasting time, trying to push for C (as an engineer) while it should be pushed ahead through your manager _first_
  - Every team, manager, team lead is different.
 It's wrong to desire them to match yours.
 Same for them.
 You should find some middle ground.
 Often their initial weaknesses may turn into their strenghts...